Sic Parvis Magna Sample Chapter—First Impressions of Plymouth

 They walked into the house as the servants began to offload the wagon and carry their belongings inside, streaming past Francis like a river around a rock.

-Biblical paintings and portraits of stern-faced people whose eyes gave Francis goosebumps competed for every inch of wall space with ship models and framed maps of places Francis has never seen before.
+Biblical paintings competed for every inch of wall space with ship models and framed maps of places Francis had never seen before.
+Eyes from the portraits of stern-faced people followed Francis, making his skin prickle.

 Suddenly, Francis stopped dead in his tracks.